hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 ### Companies using Scala

 You might be wondering, nobody at work uses Scala why should I learn it.
 Below, are some top tech companies large and small using Scala.
+The popular fast and general-purpose cluster computing platform, Apache Spark is written in Scala.

 * AirBnB
 * Apple